tyguy152/Coding-Challenge---BYUOIT/IF I Had More Time.md

  I had a function for my winChecker, but I needed to put the other code that I used with it in a function as well, because everytime that I used the winChecker, I had to see if they had won and if they had, whether they wanted to play again.
 The last thing I needed to make work better was my logic to show who won.
 Most of the time it would work totally fine, but occasionally it wouldn't quite work right, so if I had more time I would have debugged it better.
+ Another thing that I would've done is make the computer smarter if I had time.